 It is my sincerest wish and expectation that we all will forge a new world together — a world that is clean, safe and governed by joy instead of fear, one that meets the true needs of all living beings.
 This is the world I want for myself, my children, my grandchildren, all people, animals, plants and microbes.
 Join me in remembering the way the world can be, if we only learn to see clearly.

-From 1985 until the present.
-Dr. Cowan has had a general medical practice, first in upstate New York, then for 17 years in Peterborough, N.H., and finally for the last 17 years in San Francisco.
-During these years he served as vice president of the Physicians Association for Anthroposophical Medicine.
-He was a founding board member of the Weston A Price Foundation and currently serves as vice president.
+From 1985 until 2019.
+Dr. Cowan had a general medical practice, first in upstate New York, then for 17 years in Peterborough, N.H., and for 17 years in San Francisco, until his recent retirement from active practice.
+He formerly served as vice president of the Physicians Association for Anthroposophical Medicine and was a founding board member of the Weston A. Price Foundation.
+He continues to serve as its vice president.

-Dr. Cowan has given countless lectures and workshops throughout the U.S. about a variety of subjects in health and medicine.
-He is the author of five books.
-Four of these books spent time on the Amazon bestseller lists, and each was ranked No. 1 in their respective categories, often for many months.
+Dr. Cowan has given countless lectures and workshops throughout the U.S. on a variety of subjects in health and medicine.
+He is the author of six books.
+Five of these books spent time on the Amazon and/or Barnes & Noble bestseller lists, and each was ranked No. 1 in their respective categories, often for many months.

-In the last few years he two businesses along with his wife and two sons.
-The first, Doctor Cowan’s Garden, sells high-quality vegetable powders; the second, humanheartcosmicheart.com, distributes information, hosts his popular webinar series, and sells many of the products he uses in his practice.
+In the past five years, he launched two businesses along with his wife and two sons.
+The first, Dr. Cowan’s Garden, sells high-quality vegetable powders and kitchen staples; the second, drtomcowan.com, distributes information, hosts his popular webinar series, and sells many of the products he has used personally and in his practice.

-Dr. Cowan lives with his wife in San Francisco.
-Her has three children, one step-son and six thriving grandchildren.
+Dr. Cowan lives with his wife, Lynda, on rural farmland in Upstate New York.
+He has three children, one step-son and six thriving grandchildren.